 So where am I going with this?

-There’s more to basic pricing when it comes to consumerism-ing at Walmart or Target.
+There’s more to basic pricing when it comes to consumerism-ing at Target vs Walmart.
 Those with tiny tots (AKA babies) could see some serious savings by opting to purchase Walmart’s disposable diapers, formula, and baby cereals.
 Walmart shoppers can also benefit from better coupon policies and free goods by spying price scanning errors with “The SCOP.”

 Target shoppers can save around 5.4% across a basket of personal care items, and nearly 30% on toilet paper alone.
 Become a frequent shopper and sign up for the Target REDCard and nab an additional 5% savings on most items.
 Target shoppers are easy to spot ’cause they wear nicer underwear under their mullet skirts and fancy designer dressers.